flxai/pyceau/README.md

 ## Flicker
 Some rule sets are strenuous to the eye, because of heavy flicker.
 To alleviate this problem use the `-p` flag.

+## Disclaimer
+May create seizures.
+Use this software at your own risk.